Kathie Lee Gifford Returns To ‘Today’ 7 Months After Emotional Exit

 Fans were thrilled to see Kathie Lee back at Today.

-One Twitter fan commented on Kathie Lee’s return, “She looks so much healthier and stress-free.”
+“She looks so much healthier and stress-free,” one Twitter user commented on Kathie Lee’s return.

-A second Twitter user remarked, “The minute she appeared on my TV I started crying!!
+“The minute she appeared on my TV I started crying!!
 Gosh, I’ve missed my Kathie Lee so much.
 Thanks for having her today… just when I needed her.
 She sure knows how to make even a dark cold day much brighter and warm!
-And it doesn’t hurt that she looks as gorgeous as ever!”
+And it doesn’t hurt that she looks as gorgeous as ever!” a second fan remarked.

-The television personality remarked she never looks back when making a decision to move onto the next chapter of her life, such as her exit from Today.
+The television personality revealed that she never looks back when making a decision to move on to the next chapter of her life, such as her exit from Today.

-“I leave with a lot of love in my heart and dreams for the future.”
+“I leave with a lot of love in my heart and dreams for the future,” she said.

-Prior to her Today exit, the talk series honored the veteran entertainer with a week of emotional shows that culminated in a final blowout on April 5 where she was feted by her children Cassidy and Cody, as well as singer Flo Rida, pro-wrestler and actor John Cena, former Regis and Kathie Lee co-host Regis Philbin and singer Barry Manilow.
+Prior to her Today exit, the talk series honored the veteran entertainer with a week of emotional shows that culminated in a final blowout on April 5.
+On that episode, she was feted by her children Cassidy and Cody, as well as singer Flo Rida, pro-wrestler and actor John Cena, former Regis and Kathie Lee co-host Regis Philbin, and singer Barry Manilow.